kamushadenes/chloe/README.md

 [complete.webm](https://user-images.githubusercontent.com/242529/226281153-152b77c3-4d1f-4d22-bb04-41a39cdd740b.webm)

-## 🌟 Power Chloe's Growth: Lend Your Support!
+## 🌟 Power Chloe's Growth: Lend Your Support

 For the price of a single coffee, you can play a crucial role in advancing Chloe, an exciting project that's pushing the boundaries of fully autonomous AI!
 This labor of love is developed during